by Carl V Phillips

 Ultimately, most vapers and other consumers want liberty.
 An authority, be it agency, organization, or individual, that backs your particular choice for the moment is a dangerous ally.
 Once process decisions give them power, it is almost impossible to return to a state of real liberty.
 In a perfect world, the liberty of LBGT people to live their lives as they wish would not be granted by the authorities, but would just be.
 But because governments have asserted authority over their rights, usually in opposition to liberty though recently in support of it, those rights will always be subject to the whims of government (including the executive orders of President Cruz).
 Of course governments can seize new authority over most anything, but there is at least a firewall if it does not already exist or it is not widely accepted as legitimate.

-THR advocates are generally libertarian in their views.
+THR advocates are generally libertarian in their views, in the sense of believing in full personal autonomy over purely personal matters.
 Indeed, I do not see how anyone can genuinely support the real principles of harm reduction without being libertarian regarding consumer choice.
 This libertarian view of intimate individual decisions is shared with most modern humans who do not cling to some medieval institution’s rules of conduct.
-Even when support is not emphatic, a grudging “so long as they are not hurting anyone else, I guess it is their own decision to make” usually emerges when they take a moment to engage in a bit of caring human thinking.
+Even when support is not emphatic, a grudging “so long as they are not hurting anyone else, I guess it is their own decision to make” usually emerges when people take a moment to engage in a bit of caring human thinking.
 Public health people, along with members of particular religious sects, are an extreme special interest in their anti-libertarian views about people’s intimate choices.
 There is no reason to concede that we have to accept such views.

 The perennial discussion about why “official” libertarians do not win elections made its inevitable resurgence during this election cycle.
 The answer to the question seems rather simple to me: Even though most Americans really believe in liberty, they have very different beliefs about what level of force is needed to provide liberty.
 Sensible people agree that some government force is need to preserve liberty — to defend the society against invading barbarians and internal violence, to enforce contracts, and a few other basic functions.
 The book whose title I riffed on here basically argues that these are all government should do (to perhaps oversimplify it just a touch), but others disagree.